 - Closed - set automatically by SonarQube for automatically created issues.

-Closed issues will have one of two resolutions:
+Closed issues will have one of the following resolutions:

 - Fixed - set automatically when a subsequent analysis shows that the issue has been corrected or the file is no longer available (removed from the project, excluded or renamed)